konflux-ci/konflux-ci/README.md

 needed on the managed namespace (`managed-ns2`).
 This is the same secret as was previously created on the development namespace (`user-ns2`).

-To do that, follow the instructions for
-[creating a push secret for the release pipeline](./docs/quay.md#configuring-a-push-secret-for-the-release-pipeline) for namespace `managed-ns2`.
+:gear: To do that, follow the instructions for [creating a push secret for the release pipeline](./docs/quay.md#configuring-a-push-secret-for-the-release-pipeline) for namespace `managed-ns2`.